duckduckgo/duckduckhack-docs/frontend-reference/setting-goodie-display.md

 };
 ```

-The build function takes `ops` as an argument; this represents the `structured_answer` hash from the Perl as a JavaScript object.
+The build function takes `ops` as an argument; this represents the `structured_answer` hash from the back end Perl file as a JavaScript object.

 Your build function returns an object with any front end display properties you want to set.
 For example, you could set an [event](http://docs.duckduckhack.com/frontend-reference/display-reference.html#events):